F3NN3X/InfoPanel.Presentmon/README.md

    - Simply enable the plugin in InfoPanel's plugin settings.

 4. **Start Monitoring**:
-   - Launch InfoPanel and the plugin will automatically start.
+   - Launch InfoPanel
-   - Open any fullscreen application (game, video, etc.).
+   - Open any fullscreen application (game, video, etc.)
-   - Real-time FPS and performance metrics will appear in InfoPanel.
+   - Real-time FPS and performance metrics will appear in InfoPanel

 > **Note**: Version 2.0.0+ no longer requires separate PresentMon executable files.
 All functionality is integrated directly into the plugin.